dperique/kube-mini-cloud/README.md

 registry because it will already be present.
 You will have to set the imagePullPolicy to IfNotPresent.

+## Creating the Pods

-Once the image is loaded into a container registry with registry secret installed on your k8s cluster or you have loaded the docker image manually onto your k8s nodes, you can do this:
+Once the image is loaded into a container registry with registry secret installed on your k8s cluster or you have loaded the docker image manually onto your k8s nodes, and you set your kubectl context to your k8s clsuter, you can do this

 ```
 $ for i in {01..03} ; do ./makeCont.sh create dp-test$i kube-mc:0.1 ; done